lamaral/accel-ppp-docs/configuration/ipoe.rst

     ``2`` -  proxy-arp enabled.
 Accel send arp-reply back to the same interface (as well as linux proxy_arp_pvlan).

 .. admonition:: Note:

-	Work only for subnets in local-net=
+  Works only for subnets defined in `inlocal-net` param

 **ip-unnumbered=0|1**
     By default is enabled: ``ip-unnumbered=1``